 On the microphone side, I see the Sony C800 pop up a lot for you on vocals.
 Is that still a go-to for you?

 Yes, it is.
 I think that mic goes through phases of being cool and uncool.
 But I think it’s on the upswing again.

 I often use things like the U47, U67, 251 and C12.
 As far as modern mics go, I like the Blue Bottle.
 It’s big and can be difficult to place, but it’s won many shootouts.

 What’s your desk of preference?

-I noticed how much additional production Mike and you added to the “Heathens” record, as far as muting sections, playing additional bits, etc. Did that occur with Gary Clark Jr too?
-How much of that is a band and how much is done during the mix afterwards?
+I noticed how much additional production Mike and you added to the “Heathens” record, as far as muting sections, playing additional bits, etc. Did that occur with Gary Clark Jr’s album too?

 There were a few songs with electronic qualities, but the rest is what it is because of the recording, which was done live in one room, with only a few overdubs.
 So not much post-production is going on.